My grandmother is being laid to rest on her wedding anniversary. They are now joined again to celebrate 🙂

 Exploring the complexities of male and female relationships.

-Quizzes and Articles to discover more about life and love
+Quizzes and Articles to help you discover more about life and love

 I want to be rich.
 Rich in love, rich in health, rich in laughter, rich in adventure and rich in knowledge.
 You?